hoxo-m/adjustMLE/README.md

 ![](man/figures/README-biasedMLE-1.png)<!-- -->

-You can observe that the blue points (MLE) are significantly outside the perimeter of the black line (true).
+You can see that the blue points (MLE) are significantly outside the perimeter of the black line (true).

 The `adjustMLE` function in our package is designed to mitigate this